Webex meets stringent privacy standards for use in the CJEU

 Next-generation encryption

 End-to-end security is essential to protect privacy, as it offers greater security and confidentiality.
-That's why Webex uses zero trust end-to-end encryption.
+That’s why Webex uses end-to-end zero trust encryption.
 With this, Webex prevents outsiders from intercepting communications.
 In addition, the meeting encryption keys are only accessible to meeting participants.
-Webex cannot access the meeting key, hence "Zero-Trust".
+Webex cannot access the meeting key, hence “Zero-Trust”.
 Additional security measures include malware protection and data loss prevention.

 Cisco’s commitment to privacy and security

-For Cisco, privacy is more than a compliance issue; it is a business imperative, as evidenced by our long-standing security, data protection, and privacy programs for our products and services.
-With the recognition of data protection authorities and leading industry analysts including Sorell Slaymaker , Metrigy y Gartner With Webex, public and private organizations count on Webex for secure, private and compliant cloud collaboration.
+For Cisco, privacy is more than a matter of compliance; it is a business imperative, as demonstrated by our long-standing security, data protection, and privacy programs for our products and services.
+Sorell SlaymakerMetrigyGartner, public and private organizations rely on Webex for secure, private, and compliant cloud collaboration.
 We will continue to improve our security and privacy measures in this ever-evolving world.
+Article source.